 Beginning at the Urbana YMCA, head into town, intersecting a short bike route to Melvin Miller Park, the city's main park with a pond, pool, athletic fields, skate park, and playgrounds.
 This stretch offers an excellent strip of rail-with-trail, where freight trains mainly hauling grain travel next to the path before you enter Urbana proper.
 While the trail passes through many of Urbana's industrial tracts, downtown is just a couple of blocks to the east.

-Just north of Miami Street, you'll encounter the Urbana Station Depot, which offers a coffeehouse, restrooms, and a community information center inside a restored railroad station.
-Cross the street heading south to continue the trail out of the more populated part of Urbana.
-Trail signs are just 0.5 mile ahead.
+Just north of Miami Street, you'll encounter the Urbana Station Depot, which offers a coffeehouse, restrooms and a community information center inside a restored railroad station.
+Taking the trail north past the depot will lead you to the edge of Grimes Field, Urbana's public-use airport.
+This 1.5-mile portion is part of a much longer planned extension to Bellefontaine (located roughly 16 miles north of Urbana).
+South of the restored depot, trail signs are just 0.5 mile ahead.
 At the intersection of Edgewood Avenue and State Route 55, there is a trailhead with benches, a bike rack and parking lot.

 South of here the trail is nicely shaded, and a short trip west on Woodburn Road will take you to Cedar Bog Nature Preserve.
 The preserve has an ADA-accessible boardwalk that allows visitors to experience the unique environment without harming it.
 The preserve is home to hundreds of plant and animal species, including more than 50 that are rare or endangered.
 Cedar Run, a small tributary of the Mad River, for which the bog takes its name, is one of the few Ohio streams that has a native population of brook trout.